edubart/cartesi-machine-everywhere/README.md

 Although all these components could be split across archives, they are all provided in a single archive for convenience.

-## Platforms

-The following platforms are supported:

-- Linux GLIBC 2.35+ (amd64/arm64/riscv64)
-- Linux MUSL (amd64/arm64/riscv64)
-- MacOS (amd64/arm64)
-- Windows (amd64)
-- WebAssembly (so you can use in Web frontends with Emscripten)

 ### A note on Linux different flavors